derykmakgill/511/_posts/2020-01-17-btc-price-cap.md

   </figcaption>
 </figure>

 Unlike gold and oil, which remain functionally unchanged when demand and price rise, BTC actually degrades when more people want it.

-In 2017, when there was a mad rush to purchase Bitcoin that took the price to $20,000 per coin, we saw mempool backlogs that lasted days and [fees upwards of $50 and more.](https://www.businessinsider.com/bitcoin-payment-mining-fees-hit-new-high-2017-12) BTC broke down.
+In 2017, when there was a mad panic rush to purchase Bitcoin that took the price to $20,000 per coin, we saw mempool backlogs that lasted days and [fees upwards of $50 and more.](https://www.businessinsider.com/bitcoin-payment-mining-fees-hit-new-high-2017-12) BTC broke down.
 It became less divisible.
 It became less portable.
 It became less useable.
 It became less and less like the Bitcoin that was marketed to the public and which helped create that demand in the first place.

 Do you see the difference?